-Internal walls Visually inspected from floor level internal wans Visually inspected from floor level.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered masonry and plasterboard lined.
+Internal walls are of plaster on hard and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
+Flooring is of suspended timber construction with fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal pass doors, skirtings etc., are timber.
+Internal doors, skirtings etc are of a timber variety.
 The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Chimmen has a state and financia Chimney breasts and fireplaces Visually inspected.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Original fireplaces are sealed.
+Blocked and assumed adequately vented.
+There is an electric heater located within the living room.
 Internal decorations Visually inspected.
-Most internal surfaces are painted.
-Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorative surfaces are mainly finished in paint.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The fuse board is located within one of the hallway cupboard.